Glidias/CC3D-The-AlternSector/readme.txt

 -------------
 I guess it's the flexibility/performance in coding stuff with the ability to inline method calls without having to write everything out manually line-by-line.
 Additionally, the code-base can be recompiled with different compile-macro directives/flags, to allow for different settings/features to fit specific application needs.
 This allow for specific behaviour to be hard-coded into the library rather than rely on "need-to-check" settings.
 Alchemy op-codes are also readily available in Haxe, which also allows for much faster storing/retrieval of raw integer/float data.

-However, I still find that Haxe has it's limitations with it's (rather bad) use of code-generated Boot.constructor calls for classes containing constructor code, so I avoid this by adopting the "Empty" constructor approach for core cc3d classes, relying instead on static method calls with inlined code to initialize the properties of a newly instantiated object.
+However, I still find that Haxe has it's limitations with it's (rather bad) use of code-generated Boot.constructor calls for classes containing constructor code under Flash, so I avoid this by adopting the "Empty" constructor approach for core cc3d classes, relying instead on static method calls with inlined code to initialize the properties of a newly instantiated objects.
 This also allows for class-based  pooling collectors and thus, re-using of instances.
-Beyond Haxe, the final output platform is still delivered and compiled in Flash.
-With a Haxe code-base, it's still possible in the future to have a code-base that allows for targetting different platforms (which may be none-Flash based as well.)
+With a Haxe code-base, it's actually possible in the future to have a code-base that allows for targetting different platforms/engines (which may be none-Flash based as well), since Haxe's use of  "externs" also allow for easy linking up to different engines and platforms.

 Roadmap:
 -----------